-Selection of Series 2013A Bonds to be Redeemed
+Selection of Series 2015A Bonds to be Redeemed

-In the case of redemptions of less than all of the Series 2013A Bonds, other than through mandatory Sinking Fund Installments, DASNY will select the maturities of the Series 2013A Bonds to be redeemed.
-If less than all of the Series 2013A Bonds of a maturity are to be redeemed, the Series 2013A Bonds of such maturity to be redeemed will be selected by the Trustee, by lot, using such method of selection as the Trustee shall consider proper in its discretion.
+In the case of redemptions of less than all of the Series 2015A Bonds, DASNY will select the maturities of the Series 2015A Bonds to be redeemed.
+Whenever less than all of the Series 2015A Bonds of a maturity are to be redeemed, the Series 2015A Bonds of such maturity to be redeemed will be selected by the Trustee, by lot, using such method of selection as the Trustee shall consider proper in its discretion.